josephrubin/recycle.js/README.md

 });
 mod.loadPrepared(function() {
     var Utils = mod.get("utils"); //You can also use mod.require (an alias to mod.get)
-    //var Calc = mod.get("calc");

     console.log(Utils.captializeSentence("hello, recycle.js!"));
 });
 ```
 > Hello, recycle.js!
 That's all there is to it.

 ## Creating a module
 ### Each module is a seperate .js file
-Do not manually place the script tags in your HTML. recycle.js takes care of loading the modules for you.
+Do not manually place the script tags for these .js files in your HTML. recycle.js takes care of loading the modules for you.

 ### Export your module by setting mod.exports to the desired value
 Place your code inside a closure so as not to pollute the global scope, while providing a private interface for your module.
-Consider returning an object, with various methods and properties for the user to interact with.
+Consider returning an object with `mod.exports`, with various methods and properties for the user to interact with.
 >modules/utils.js
 ```
 mod.exports = (function() {